apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-timeouts-showcase-embedded/README.md

 []
 ```

-You can execute the following command to create a new `callback_state_timeouts` workflow instance:
+To execute the `callback_state_timeouts` workflow you must execute this command:

 ```shell
 curl -X 'POST' \